SlyJose/Hacking-Notes/Hacking-Vault/Kerberoasting.md

 Kerberoasting is a technique for requesting [[Ticket Granting Service (TGS)]] for services running under the context of domain accounts and cracking them offline to reveal their plaintext passwords.

 Rubeus `kerberoast` can be used to perform the kerberoasting.
-Running it without further arguments will roast every account in the domain that has an [[Service Principal Name (SPN)]] (excluding krbtgt).
+Running it without further arguments will roast every account in the domain that has a [[Service Principal Name (SPN)]] (excluding krbtgt).

 ## 🖊️ via Cobalt Strike